'True anxiety about going back to work': Studies show Canadians feeling post-pandemic anxiety

 'There is true anxiety about going back to work," says Dr. David Dozois, a professor of psychology at Western University.

-Business associations are working hard to assure the public that if protocols are followed, they'll be safe.

-"We have been doing vignette videos to show people, kind of what the things are, and in the most recent ones we've had people in masks doing the things that they do in their business," says Brian Yeomans, chair of the Windsor, Ont.
+"We have been doing vignette videos to show people, kind of what the things are and in the most recent ones we've had people in masks during the things that they do in their business," says Brian Yeomans, chair of the Windsor, Ont.
 Business Improvement Association (BIA).

 At Downtown London, executive director Barbara Maly hasn't noticed customer hesitation.

-"We're actually finding there's a lot of pent-up demand for people to come downtown, especially now that we've got two weekends under our belt with patios being open," she says.
+"We're actually finding there's a lot of pent up demand for people to come downtown, especially now that we've got two weekends, under our belt with patios being open," says Maly.

-Dozois feels its important to be compassionate and understanding of people's anxiety levels, and if necessary, help ease people back into post-pandemic life.
+Dozois feels it's important to be compassionate and understanding of people's anxiety levels, and if necessary, help easy people back into post-pandemic life.

 "I can see a lot of people wearing masks for some time to come, even though it's not going to be sort of required," says Dozois.